Iterated Integrals and Multiple Polylogarithm at Algebraic Arguments: Proof of Main Theorem

-now we split it into $8$ terms, so we need to find each $\textbf{L}[\omega(a_1)\omega(a_2)\omega(a_3)]$.
-Since each coefficient of $\textbf{L}$ are effectively computable as CMZV, so is our original iterated integral.
-The computation is quite involved, and not quite do-able by hand. \end{example}
+Now we split it into $8$ terms, so we need to find each $\textbf{L}[\omega(a_1)\omega(a_2)\omega(a_3)]$.
+Since each coefficient of $\textbf{L}$ is effectively expressible as CMZV, so is our original iterated integral.
+The computation is quite involved, and is best delegated to a computer. \end{example}